Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Always test your soil when it’s dry, as wet soil may alter the results.

-Raising the pH:
+How to raise the pH:

 If you need to raise the soil pH, lime is the most common additive and the most effective.
 Dry lime reacts slower than damp lime, as water combined with lime helps neutralize the pH.
 Damp lime would also spread more evenly, but more labor intensive.
 Dry lime, on the other hand, is cheaper and more effective and easy to transport.
 It is better for using in large projects and is able to balance soil pH from the first use.